Theory of robust quantum many-body scars in long-range interacting systems: The model

-For $\alpha=\infty$ the Hamiltonian~\eqref{eq_lrxy} reduces to the XY quantum spin chain with nearest-neighbor interactions.
+{The Hamiltonian~\eqref{eq_lrxy} has translation, spatial reflection, and spin-flip ($\prod_{j=1}^L \hat{\sigma}^z_j$) symmetries.} For $\alpha=\infty$ the Hamiltonian~\eqref{eq_lrxy} reduces to the XY quantum spin chain with nearest-neighbor interactions.
 This model is exactly solvable by mapping to a quadratic fermionic chain via Jordan-Wigner transformation~\cite{SchultzMattisLieb}.
 For finite $\alpha$ integrability is broken by couplings beyond the nearest neighbors, as the associated Jordan-Wigner string turns into multi-fermion interactions.
 As $\alpha$ is decreased, longer-range interactions cooperate to suppress spatial fluctuations, resulting in a qualitative enhancement of the system's ability to order in \emph{excited} states for $\alpha<2$~\cite{dyson1969existence}.

 The tendency to sustain collective spin alignment becomes increasingly prominent as $\alpha$ is decreased.
 This is conveniently understood by viewing a long-range interacting system as a ``perturbation'' to the infinite-range limit with all-to-all interactions ($\alpha=0$).
 For $\alpha \to 0$ Eq.~\eqref{eq_lrxy} reduces to a Hamiltonian describing dynamics of a single collective spin, completely decoupled from all the other degrees of freedom --- realizing the mean-field description of the system.
 The effect of spatially modulated interactions $\alpha\neq0$ is then to dynamically couple this collective degree of freedom to all the other finite-wavelength modes describing spatial fluctuations, resulting in complex quantum many-body dynamics.